MarketInsights/AI/_posts/2020-05-7-Regulatory-Policy-Updates.md

 # Special Market Insight Report, Regulatory & Policy

-Futurewei issued a special report in April containing a collection of activities around inudustry regulatory and policy activities.
+Futurewei issued a special report in April containing a collection of activities around inudustry regulatory and policy activities since the begining of 2020.
 Following is a list of articles in the report.
+Some information may be dated.

 POLICY (PUBLIC AND REGULATORY)
 Senate Hearing on 5G Supply Chain Security